Susette has a lifelong interest and practice with good physical and mental health, including the environment that

 When I was in fourth grade, a popular girl took cuts in the recess line and gave everyone else cuts in front of her, until I was the only one left.
 Then she moved back to the front, leaving me at the end.
 I'd been in second place before.
 It hurt so much I couldn't play my violin after school, until I'd cried it out with my teacher.

 My sister, when she was four years old, was accidentally left behind at the beach and she still carries that pain.
 When our family broke up and she didn't get to live with Dad, she felt rejected all over again.

 Even as adults we fear rejection and sometimes cry at the thought of it—a partner kicking us out, someone chosen to perform over us, a child screaming at us in a fit of anger, loving someone who doesn't love you back, being told you're too controlling and no one wants to work with you.
 Crying always helps to relieve the pain and open the way for acceptance.
 After acceptance, action of some kind can follow.

 "I don't know what happened, but it didn't turn out the way I wanted."
 "Oh, God, it hurt her, why did I say that?"
 "I should have done this, but it's too late now."
 "Why can't I be the person I want to be?"
 All of these are questions and statements of regret, and each of them can trigger tears, especially if they happen over and over again.

 I know someone who just left a warm lover in another state.
 His lifestyle and hers didn't fit, and she couldn't find work there.
-She knew that he alone could not fulfill her, so she moved back here . . . and cried and cried afterwards.
-I'm sure he did, too (or maybe he drank—often a substitute for tears).
+She knew that he alone could not fulfill her, so she moved back here and cried and cried afterwards.
+I'm sure he did, too . . . or maybe he drank, which is often a substitute for tears.

 Cry Me a River: Payback